gbetorre/rischi/README.md

 - [1.4.2] (12/09/2023) Corrected charset handling in response edit form; showed stage id as title in process detail page
 - [1.4.1] (11/09/2023) Added handling in interview of question type that has percentage as answer; added svg images as tree markers; revised landing page; moved some predefined searches from landing page to free search page; expanded visible application width.
 - [1.4.0] (04/09/2023) Corrected label, typography; added screenshots.
 - [1.3.9] (29/08/2023) Implemented interview consultation page to hide/show unanswered questions.
-Graphical improvements to presentation of process details; revised login page graphics, link to download csv, labels and other ornaments.
+Graphical improvements to presentation of process details; revised login page graphics, link to download Comma Separated Values files, labels and other ornaments.
 - [1.3.8] (24/08/2023) Implemented facility in interview consultation to hide/show unanswered questions.
 - [1.3.7] (01/08/2023) Implemented facility to enter ternary relationship between corrupt risk and enabling factor, in the context of a process.
 Bug fix.
 - [1.3.6] (24/07/2023) Implemented register of risk enablers; shown risk-related enablers in the context of a process.